Yuri-Sh/RepData_PeerAssessment1/PA1_template.md

 **The conclusions:**

 - During the regular weekdays the object of study typically starts walking activity (possible hypothesis: gets up) about 5:30 a.m. and (as mentioned above) the peak of daily walking activity (number of steps per 5 minute interval) is observed between 8:35 AM and 8:40 a.m.
-There are additional secondary peaks after 12:00 p.m (one possible hypothesis: lunch time)about 16:00 p.m., about 17:30 pm (the possible hypothesis: end of the working day can differ) and around 19:00 p.m. (there could be various explanations).
+There are additional secondary peaks after 12:00 p.m (one possible hypothesis: lunch time) about 16:00 p.m., about 17:30 pm (the possible hypothesis: end of the working day can differ) and around 19:00 p.m. (there could be various explanations).

 - During the weekend days the pattern is different: the day activities more frequently  start after 8:00 a.m.,  there are multiple peaks of activities (walking) not only during the morning hours, but during the afternoon and evening hours, i.e. the weekend walking activity is distributed more evenly during the day hours.
+There is some activity peak between 20:00 p.m. and 21:00 p.m. during weekend days which is not present during the regular week days.